Skip to content

 A woman exiting a voting booth.
 A woman prepares to cast her vote on May 4, 2025 in Bucharest, Romania.
 The first round of voting begins in the re-run of Romania's presidential election after six months since the original ballot was cancelled due to evidence of Russian influence on the outcome.
 Then far-right candidate Calin Georgescu surged from less than 5% days before the vote to finish first on 23% despite declaring zero campaign spending.
 He was subsequently banned from standing in the re-rerun, replaced this time round by George Simion who claims to be a natural ally of Donald Trump.Getty Images, Andrei Pungovschi

-Romania’s Constitutional Court annulled the second round of the presidential election held on November 24, 2024, due to a complex Russian hybrid operation aimed at manipulating the result, according to declassified reports of top security bodies.
+Romania’s Constitutional Court annulled the first round of the presidential election held on November 24, 2024, due to a complex Russian hybrid operation aimed at manipulating the result, according to declassified reports of top security bodies.
 According to the official assessment, the operation involved coordinated cyberattacks, political subversion, microtargeted disinformation campaigns, and the amplification of extremist networks in support of an initially marginal far-right candidate who unexpectedly topped the first round.
 The report described over 85,000 cyberattacks on electoral infrastructure, the activation of thousands of coordinated social media accounts, and a broader information ecosystem designed to polarize society and erode trust in institutions.

 The immediate international reaction followed familiar lines.
 The outgoing U.S. administration, alongside the European Union and several European governments, condemned foreign interference and expressed support for Romania’s constitutional order.
 Moscow rejected the allegations and deployed a mirroring tactic: blaming Brussels for censorship, accusing the EU of marginalizing sovereignist voices, and framing the annulment as anti-democratic.